 - Failed blower motor relay

-In this post we’ll cover all the common causes the blower motor fails to work, you’ll learn how to diagnose your fault and how to fix it.
+In this post, we’ll cover all the common causes of the blower motor failing to work; you’ll learn how to diagnose your fault and how to fix it.

 1 Heater Blower Fuse Blown

-A blown fuse is by far the easiest item to check and that’s why it’s first on the list.
-Fuses usually blow for good reason, while it is true that colder weather can cause greater amp draw which can cause fuses to blow, it is more common for the fuse to blow because of an underlying issue.
+A blown fuse is by far the easiest item to check, so it’s first on the list.
+Fuses usually blow for a good reason; while it is true that colder weather can cause greater amp draw, which can cause fuses to blow, it is more common for the fuse to blow because of an underlying issue.

 How to check the blower motor fuse?

-The blower motor pulls quite a bit of power when working, about 35 amps, the fuse will likely be a large amperage 40A or so.
+The blower motor pulls a lot of power when working, about 35 amps; the fuse will likely be a large amperage of 40A or so.
 Fuses are color-coded with the fuse size also embossed into the casing.

-A common cause of fuse failure is fitting a fuse that’s too small for the job.
-It is important to replace the fuse with a correct amperage, too small and the fuse will blow again and too large could cause a fire risk.
+A common cause of fuse failure fits a fuse that’s too small for the job.
+It is important to replace the fuse with a correct amperage; too small, and the fuse will blow again, and too large could cause a fire risk.

-If indeed your fuse is blown and you replace it only to find it blows again, you may have a blower motor restriction (check for tree fall in the fan blades) or a short in the wiring, or more likely a faulty blower motor.
+If your fuse is blown and you replace it only to find it blows again, you may have a blower motor restriction (check for tree fall in the fan blades) or a short in the wiring, or, more likely, a faulty blower motor.
 More on faulty blower motors later.

 After checking the fuse, an auto technician would reach for a code reader and check the car’s climate control module (computer) for fault codes.
-This turbocharger the whole diagnostic process, if you have one now’s the time to plug it in.
+This turbocharger is the whole diagnostic process; if you have one, now’s the time to plug it in.
 You can check out my favorite bidirectional tool on the Auto electrical repair tools page.